taigaio/taiga-docker/README.md

 # Taiga Docker

+&gt; **READ THIS FIRST!**: We recently announced Taiga plans for the future and they greatly affect how we manage this repository and the current Taiga 6 release.
+Check it [here](https://blog.taiga.io/announcing_taiganext.html).

 ## Getting Started

 This section intends to explain how to get Taiga up and running in a simple two steps, using **docker** and **docker-compose**.